erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

    - **Production-Ready** features: Spring Boot includes built-in features for monitoring, logging, metrics, health checks, and configuration management, making it easier to develop and deploy production-ready applications.
 These features simplify operations, ensure application reliability, and facilitate scalability.

 #### Kafka
    - **High-throughput** and **scalable**: Kafka is designed to handle high volumes of data and can scale horizontally to accommodate growing demands.
    - **Real-time** data processing: Kafka enables real-time event **streaming** and data processing, making it suitable for applications that require real-time analytics, data integration, and event-driven architectures.

 #### PostgreSQL
    - **Reliability** and **stability**: PostgreSQL is known for its robustness, stability, and ACID compliance, making it a reliable choice for data storage.
    - **Advanced features**: PostgreSQL offers a wide range of advanced features such as JSON support, **spatial data support**, and full-text search capabilities, providing flexibility for various application requirements.
+   - As this system was inspired by the [Introduction to PostGIS](https://postgis.net/workshops/postgis-intro) workshop, the system uses PostgreSQL datasets provided by this workshop.

 #### MongoDB
    - **Scalability**
       - NoSQL databases are designed for **horizontal scaling**, which means they can handle increased loads by adding more servers or nodes to the system.
 This allows them to distribute data and workload across multiple machines.
       - **Sharding**: NoSQL databases can implement sharding, where data is divided into smaller, more manageable pieces distributed across multiple servers.
 Each shard can be queried independently, allowing for parallel processing of requests, which increases throughput and reduces latency.

 #### Redis
    - **High performance**: Redis is an in-memory data store that delivers exceptional performance and low latency, ideal for applications that require fast data access and high-speed caching.
    - Versatility: Redis supports various data structures, including strings, lists, sets, and sorted sets, enabling different use cases such as caching, session management, real-time analytics, and pub/sub messaging.

 #### React
    - Component-based architecture: React's component-based approach allows for modular and reusable code, leading to improved development efficiency and code maintainability.
    - React **Native**: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.